Why your business needs a designer

 A company usually needs to hire a UX designer for one or more of these reasons:

 - When their designs are outdated and are directly affecting their brand image and sales.
 Government websites, banking portals, and educational websites commonly hire UX designers for this purpose.

 - When their content and product are both great but their sales fail to take off.
 Companies that are hesitant to invest in design due to a lack of awareness or overconfidence in their product usually end up hiring a UX designer later on down the road.

 - When their offering is design-heavy and necessitates a focus on user experience.
 For example, e-commerce platforms, SaaS (Software as a Service) providers, travel booking agencies, and the like.

 According to Netflix’s Principal Product Design Recruiter Carrie Cardona, any company should hire a designer if they want to create usable products that meet both user and business needs.
 "It's really all about creating a great experience for users.
 It should be so good users don't even notice it,” she says.

 “If you’re working in a highly saturated product space, hiring a designer, and ultimately a design team, is essential because it will allow you to compete on a world-class level,” adds Drew Hamlin, Senior Director, Product Design at Slack.
-“While some early startups that are still searching for product-market fit may be able to be scrappy, as products mature, the need for design increases exponentially.”

 The logic is pretty simple.
 Good design inevitably means good business.
 But in what ways?